-Bodum Bistro Electric Coffee Grinder works well as a basic style of grinder for home use, deliver a good grind consistency.
-Compact in size, and simple to use and very stylish, looks really well in any kitchen, we love the fact that the cord can be tucked away when not in use.
+Bodum Bistro Electric Coffee Grinder works well as a basic style of grinder for home use, delivers a good grind consistency.
+Compact in size, and simple to use, and very stylish.
+Looks well in any kitchen and we love the fact that the cord can be tucked away when not in use.

 For coffee lovers the Bodum brand is instantly recognisable.
 They are a company from Denmark and it was founded by Peter Bodum back in 1944.

 It is now managed by his son Jorgen Bodum and they primarily specialise in coffee and tea solutions.
 They produced the Mocca Bodum, one of the first vacuum coffee style makers.